 If you are totally disabled, or if your employer is not offering you light duty within your restrictions, your decision to retire should not affect your workers' compensation benefits.

-Q8.
-If the Social Security Administration determines I am disabled will I be able to qualify for disability benefits under workers' compensation?
+Q9.
+If the Social Security Administration determines I am disabled, will I be able to qualify for disability benefits under workers' compensation?

 A finding of disability by the Social Security Administration is a strong indication you are disabled.
 However, Social Security is a separate federal system.
 Each system has its own rules and regulations.
-Therefore, the Social Security Administration's (or the Veterans' Administration's) finding of disability will not automatically qualify you for disability benefits under workers' compensation.
-If you are disabled under workers' compensation, however, qualifying for Social Security disability is relevant to whether your work injury is “catastrophic.”
+Therefore, the Social Security Administration's (or the Veterans Administration's) finding of disability will not automatically qualify you for disability benefits under workers' compensation.
+If you are disabled under workers' compensation, however, qualifying for Social Security Disability is relevant to whether your work injury is

 Connect with Hank on Google+